 - Promote independence in the bathroom by putting in grab bars and raising the toilet seat.
 Or, use a portable toilet with arms around the toilet there.

 - Dress in clothing that is easy to remove quickly.

-- Keep the bathroom light on and the pathway to the bathroom lit during the night.
+- Keep the bathroom light on, and the pathway to the bathroom lit during the night.

 Ask a physical or occupational therapist about showing you how to help a physically disabled patient transfer to the toilet from a wheelchair, if needed.

-- If the patient has dementia or limited cognitive skills or communication skills, then be observant of the clues that might indicate that they need to go to the toilet soon.
+If the patient has dementia or limited cognitive or communication skills, then be observant of the clues indicating that they need to go to the toilet soon.